SINGAPORE, MICHIGAN OBSOLETE BANK NOTES

 Oshea’s son Daniel Wilder was named president of the bank, and Rob Hill, was to serve as cashier.
 The bank operated in a boarding house and then separate building.
 Records show pressed brick was ordered and shipped from Boston for construction of a vault.

-- They shoud be signed around the end of 1837 or early 1838.
-Note, the bank went out of business in April of 1838 due to the suspension of the State of Michigan General Banking Laws.
+- They should be signed in and around the end of 1837 and early 1838.
+Note the bank went out of business in April of 1838 due to the suspension of the State of Michigan General Banking Law.

-- The signatures on the signed notes should be Rob Hill, the Cashier and D. S. Wilder, the President.
+- The signatures likely to be found would be Rob Hill, the Cashier and D. S. Wilder, the president.
 Other signatures should be questioned.

 - Printing was done only on the obverse.

 - The paper upon which the notes were printed is very thin and very susceptible to wear.

 - Based on Dr. James A. Haxby’s four volume book titled Standard Catalog of United States Obsolete Bank Notes 1782-186, we note concerning the cataloging of these notes that the title of the Singapore notes is “MI-420 Bank of Singapore, 1837-39”.
 The $1 note is numbered G2.
 The $2 note is numbered G4.
 The $3 note is numbered G6.
 The $5 note is numbered as G8.

 - Uncut sheets can be found (likely not signed); of the four notes of Singapore which Dr. Haxby catalogues as X1.